montogeek/laravel-docs-es/authentication.md

 	Auth::logout();

-Of course, if you are using the built-in Laravel authentication controllers, a controller method that handles logging uers out of the application is provided out of the box.
+Of course, if you are using the built-in Laravel authentication controllers, a controller method that handles logging users out of the application is provided out of the box.

 #### Authentication Events